 Next picture is daylight trees view against bright sky – common aberration test.
 The results are very good.
 Both aperture settings shows almost the same overall sharpness and also no signs of chromatic aberration at the high contrast edges.

-I was pretty happy with daytime tests, but of course that is not the main reason I purchased.
+I was pretty happy with daytime tests, but of course that is not the main reason I purchased, and I wanted to test Samyang 135 at astrophotography tasks.
 Few days later I was able to spot some stars, although conditions were pretty far from perfect.
 Seeing was quite good, but transparency was disappointing – about 4.5 mag stars in zenith.
 Anyway I was more interested in star sharpness and aberrations this time, so I decided to shot some images.
 I turned camera to Cassiopeia and made some series with umodded Canon 550D at ISO400:

 - 10 times 60s exposure at f/2.0